If you are like most inside sales managers, handling the day-to-day operations and achieving your goals is a battle.

 It’s crucial for your sales reps to know how well they’re performing.

-By no means does this mean that you should criticize them if they don’t do something right.
+This doesn’t mean that you should criticize them if they don’t do something right.

 Use their mistakes to help them learn something new instead.
 This approach is challenging, as it involves talking about sensitive issues such as mistakes and failed attempts.